GSM-07/currencyConverterver1/README.md

 # currencyConverterver1
-first version of the converter
+first version of the converter with comments